Stichting-CROW/ontology-alignment/docs/whitepaper/pages/3-how.md

 > </figure>

 > NOTE
 > This example is nice and simple.
 It’s certain that real life data is considerably more complex!
 It might not be immediately obvious how to apply this lessons.
-The [[Alignment format]] and [[EDOAL]] are well documented and should be sufficient to suit all needs.
-But one should be cautious about complicating the [=alignments=].
-Usually, a simple [=alignment=] already solves a significant part of the problems.
+But one should be cautious about complicating the [=linksets=].
+Usually, a simple [=linkset=] already solves a significant part of the problems.
 Therefore, think carefully about whether it really needs to be that complicated.

 ### Aligning the terms